 Does Rainbow Trout Taste Fishy?

 The flavor of Rainbow Trout is mild and does not have a strong “fishy” flavor.
-If you are interested in trying Pan Fried Rainbow Trout, but are hesitant due to a fear of a “fishy” flavor, soak the trout in buttermilk for about 30 minutes prior to preparation.
+If you are interested in trying Pan Fried Rainbow Trout, but are hesitant due to a fear of a “fishy” flavor, soak the fish in buttermilk for about 30 minutes prior to preparation.

 Can I Grill Rainbow Trout?

 Absolutely!
 Trout is a relatively thick fish and holds up well to grilling.
 Lightly oil the grill prior to placing the fish on it, and cook the trout via indirect heat.
+Serve with wild rice and steamed spinach!

 Pan Fried Trout